 A Hindu Pandit and a Tazia

 For over 150 years, Baroda has showcased its commitment to communal harmony and religious tolerance through unique traditions observed during Muharram.
 One such tradition involves the Tazia of Hakimwada in the Nagarwada area, which is “cooled down” by the priest of the Bahucharaji Temple.
 This practice began during the reign of Maharaja Sayajirao Gaekwad III.
 The Tazia, originally installed at Hakimwada, is notable for its distinctive treatment: rather than being immersed in a lake, it is doused with holy water, rose petals, and attars (scented oils) by the high priest.
-A coconut is then offered as a “Bhog” (offering) before the Tazia is taken to the Karbala ground in Ajwa for burial.
+A coconut is then offered as a “Bhog” (offering) before the Tazia is taken to Sarasiya Talav for cooling down.
 This ritual exemplifies the deep-rooted tradition of mutual respect and integration among different communities.

 Another Example of Harmony